lucaong/gwooks/README.md

 end
 ```

-Alternatively, you can use the sinatra application provided by the class
+Alternatively, you can use the Sinatra application provided by the class
-`Gwooks::App`:
+`Gwooks::App`, which is already setup for you:

 ```ruby
 # In your config.ru